Powerlearnproject/se-assignment-day-2-git-and-github-Joy-mwangi/README.md

 (Optional) Close the Branch: After the PR is merged, the branch can be deleted (both locally and remotely).

-In short: Pull requests are a vital part of the GitHub workflow.
+Pull requests are a vital part of the GitHub workflow.
 They provide a structured process for code review, collaboration, and change management, ensuring that code quality is high and that changes are integrated smoothly.
 They are essential for effective team collaboration on software projects.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

 Forking a repository on GitHub creates a copy of that repository under your own GitHub account.
 It's like taking a snapshot of the project at that moment.
 It's not the same as cloning.

-Here's the key difference:
+The key difference is:

 Cloning: Cloning downloads the repository to your local machine.
 You can make changes locally, but you need permission from the original repository owner to push those changes back (usually via a pull request).